hdinsight/hdinsight.github.io/spark/spark-history-heap-memory-configuration.md

 **2.1 G**  wasb:///hdp/spark2-events/application_1503957839788_0264_1
 ~~~~

-If the issue is often seen when opening a large spark event files better to increase the value for  **SPARK_DAEMON_MEMORY**, default value is set to 1g.
+If the issue is often seen when opening a large spark-event files better to increase the value for  **SPARK_DAEMON_MEMORY**, default value is set to 1Gb.
 You can increase the historyServer memory by adding SPARK_DAEMON_MEMORY=4g in the content and restarting all the services

 #### Resolution:
 ##### Steps to set the value for **SPARK_DAEMON_MEMORY**